-9.2 Findings
+8.2 Findings

-- 9.2.1 Four nature conservation sites of European importance are addressed by the assessment, the North and South Pennine Moors SAC and SPA.
-Based on currently available evidence, it cannot be concluded that development proposed by the Core Strategy will not lead to adverse effects on any of the sites via the following impact pathways: - Loss of supporting habitats; - Increased emissions to air from road traffic; - Collision mortality risk and/or displacement from wind turbine developments; - Recreational impacts; and - > Urban edge effects. - 9.2.2 Adverse effects resulting from increased water demand or impacts on water quality are not considered likely.
+- 8.2.1 Four nature conservation sites of European importance are addressed by the assessment, the North and South Pennine Moors SAC and SPA.
+Based on currently available evidence, it cannot be concluded with certainty that development proposed by the Core Strategy will not lead to adverse effects on the South Pennine Moors SAC and SPA via the following impact pathways: - Loss of supporting habitats; - Increased emissions to air from road traffic; and - Recreational impacts. - 8.2.2 The Core Strategy is not predicted to negatively affect the South Pennine Moors SAC and SPA as a result of collision mortality risk and/or displacement from wind turbine developments because it does not promote sites for this type of development, however, precautionary recommendations are made.
+The risk of adverse effects from a range of urban edge pressures is considered to be adequately mitigated by the plan's revised spatial strategy and policy SC8 in particular. - 8.2.3 Adverse effects resulting from increased water demand or impacts on water quality are not considered likely of any of the four European sites.
+But it cannot be concluded that development proposed by the Core Strategy will not lead to adverse effects on the North Pennine Moors SAC and SPA via increased emissions to air from road traffic.

-9.3 Conclusions
+8.3 Conclusions